-Between RTDs and thermocouples, you can cover nearly any process that needs temperature measurement.
+Between RTDs, thermistors, and thermocouples, you can cover nearly any process that needs temperature measurement.
 RTDs produce accurate, stable, and linear data, while thermocouples offer a wider range, more durability, and lower costs.
 To learn more about temperature transmitters, check out our article.

-To know more about RTD, thermocouple, and other products, you can get in touch with our engineers!
+To know more about thermistors, RTDs, thermocouples, and other products, you can get in touch with our engineers!